OliviaNguyen1789/E-commerce-Website-Traffic--Customer-Behavior-Sales-Performance-Analysis--SQL/README.md

 <img width="499" alt="Screen Shot 2025-03-03 at 10 38 49 AM" src="https://github.com/user-attachments/assets/04e76e46-34a3-4648-aa34-84da0a9f2304" />

+On average, users who made a purchase in July 2017 completed 4.16 transactions.

 ### Query 06: Average amount of money spent per session.
 Only include purchaser data in July 2017